UNASA UCT: History

 UNASA UCT was founded in 2007 at the University of Cape Town (UCT) as a society and a flagship chapter of the organisation.
 Membership has grown steadily over the years and, in 2011, the society had over 250 members.
 In February 2012, UNASA UCT recruited over 500 members making it one of the largest student societies on campus where it remains one of the most active.

-In March of 2022, UNASA Chapters at the University of Stellenbosch and the University of Cape Town collaborated in organizing large-scale student protests against the Russian military intervention in Ukraine.
+In March 2022, UNASA Chapters at the University of Stellenbosch and the University of Cape Town collaborated in organizing large-scale student protests against the Russian military intervention in Ukraine.
 The protests became among the largest anti-war demonstrations to take place in South Africa since the 2003.
 UNASA SU's 2021/2022 Chairperson, Nina Hugo, led the rally while UNASA UCT's 2021/2022 Chairperson, Daniel Hukamdad, opened the peace march with fiery rhetoric in calling for an immediate cessation of hostilities and demanding adherence to international law.
 The protests were joined by the Ukrainian Association of South Africa and members of the Ukrainian expatriate community.

-UNASA UCT launched its own online publication, the UNASA Express, in May of 2022.
+UNASA UCT launched its own online publication, the UNASA Express, in May 2022.
 The inaugural issue included a groundbreaking interview with the President of the Supreme Court of Appeal of the Republic of South Africa, Justice Mandisa Maya.